freemcnugget/Melody-to-Harmony/README.md

-#Melody to Harmony
+**Melody to Harmony**
-A machine learning project that gives harmony for a melody
+A machine learning project that gives harmony to a melody